Cancer is complex — there is no routine ocular melanoma, nor is there ever a routine way to treat it.

 For some patients, taking part in a clinical trial may be the best treatment choice.
 Patients can enter clinical trials before, during or after starting their cancer treatment.

-The OSUCCC – James is one of only four institutions funded by the National Cancer Institute (NCI) to conduct phase I and II clinical trials NCI–sponsored anticancer drugs.
+The OSUCCC – James is one of only a few institutions funded by the National Cancer Institute (NCI) to conduct phase I and II clinical trials NCI–sponsored anticancer drugs.